Simplicial Convolutional Filters: Filter Design

 When $g_{\rm{G}}(\cdot)$ and $g_{\rm{C}}(\cdot)$ are real analytic, a stronger bound can be found \cite{shuman2018distributed,hammond2011wavelets}.
-We comment that, \begin{enumerate*} \item for the case of $L_2=0$ where only the gradient frequency response $g_{\rm G}(\lambda)$ is of interest, we can directly consider the Chebyshev polynomial $\bbH_{\ell}$ [cf. \eqref{eq.chebyshev-1}].
-Likewise for the case of $L_1=0$. \item For the case of $L_1=L_2$ with $\balpha=\bbeta$, the Chebyshev polynomial of $\bbL_1$ can be implemented to approximate a continuous frequency response $g(\lambda)$ by following \cite{shuman2018distributed}; \item The Chebyshev polynomial design does not require the eigenvalue computation of $\bbL_1$.
-It also does not suffer from numerical instability, allows to build simplicial filters of a large order for a more accurate approximation and admits a recursive and distributed implementation due to \eqref{eq.chebyshev-term}. \end{enumerate*}
+In addition, we make the following three comments. \begin{enumerate*}[label=\roman*)] \item When only the gradient frequency response $g_{\rm G}(\lambda)$ is of interest, we can directly consider the Chebyshev polynomial $\bbH_{\ell}$ [cf. \eqref{eq.chebyshev-1}] with $L_2=0$.
+Likewise we consider $\bbH_{\rm{u}}$ when only $g_{\rm{C}}(\lambda)$ is of interest. \item If a frequency response $g(\lambda)$ is given on the whole spectrum, we can build a filter $\bbH=\sum_{l=0}^{L}h_l\bbL_1^{l}$ based on a Chebyshev polynomial design analogous to the graph filter case \cite{shuman2018distributed}. \item The Chebyshev polynomial design requires no eigenvalue computation of $\bbL_1$.
+Thus, it does not suffer from numerical instability, allows to build simplicial filters with large $L_1$ and $L_2$ for an accurate design, and admits a recursive and distributed implementation due to the Chebyshev polynomial property \eqref{eq.chebyshev-term}. \end{enumerate*}